New York University Abu Dhabi: Controversies

-An article appeared in The New York Times regarding labor violations during construction, with workers complaining of their passports being confiscated and of being charged a year's wages in advance to work for little money in poor conditions.
-Such criticisms have been described as "one of the factors at play in a faculty vote of no-confidence in President John Sexton’s leadership in 2013 [and] Sexton retiring as president in 2016."
+An article appeared in The New York Times regarding labor violations during construction, with subcontracted workers complaining of their passports being confiscated and of being charged a year's wages in advance to work for little money in poor conditions.
+Such criticisms have been described as "one of the factors at play in a faculty vote of no-confidence in President John Sexton's leadership in 2013 [and] Sexton retiring as president in 2016."

 In March 2015, NYU professor Andrew Ross was prevented from boarding a plane to NYU Abu Dhabi, prompting him to decry what he felt was an attack on his academic freedom.
 As he told Slate magazine, "If someone with my kind of profile and especially my official position ... can be treated this way, what is the value of the protections that are promised for less high-profile faculty in Abu Dhabi? ...
-My passage to and from the UAE is supposed to be protected, and we’ve been told by our administration that they have agreements with our Abu Dhabi partners about protecting academic freedoms, and now it turns out that they really don’t have that kind of influence.”
+My passage to and from the UAE is supposed to be protected, and we've been told by our administration that they have agreements with our Abu Dhabi partners about protecting academic freedoms, and now it turns out that they really don't have that kind of influence."

-Additionally, there have been debates about how LGBTQ students, Jewish/Israeli students, and other groups of students are treated at NYU Abu Dhabi.
+Additionally, there have been debates about how LGBTQ+ students, Jewish/Israeli students, and other groups of students are treated at NYU Abu Dhabi.
 For example, as the editorial board of one of NYU's student newspapers wrote, "over the years, many have expressed concerns about discrimination against gay students at NYU Abu Dhabi."

+At the May 2024 graduation ceremony, a university student was held into a police custody and deported from the UAE for wearing a Palestinian keffiyeh and shouting “Free Palestine!”.
+The university restricted pro-Palestinian demonstrations, displaying the Palestinian flag and wearing keffiyeh.
+Similar incidents affected those students who were looking to buy keffiyeh in bulk as a fundraiser and organize vigils for Gaza.
+The university was accused of not protecting faculty, staff and students from detentions, interrogations and deportation.
+NYU said it had no authority over the UAE’s actions and decisions.
+The university has also faced criticism for balancing American liberal arts education with the UAE's strict speech laws, and for using migrant workers to build the campus under poor conditions.
+In 2017, NYU's journalism department had also cut ties with NYU Abu Dhabi after the UAE denied visas to two professors.